Qiskit/qiskit-metapackage/docs/install.rst

   activate name_of_my_env

-Next, install the Qiskit bundle, which includes Terra, Aer, and Ignis, and Qiskit Aqua.
+Next, install the Qiskit package, which includes Terra, Aer, and Ignis.
 Then, install Qiskit Aqua.

 .. code:: sh